 5. Age isn't just a number: Maybe you thought you were happy getting your driver's license, graduating college, or landing your dream job.
 But those teen and 20-something milestones are nothing compared to the feelings of elation that the ripe-young age of 33 brings.
 A U.K. based website found that 70-percent of people over 40 surveyed said they were happiest at that age and felt that was when they were able to attain 'true' happiness.

-6. Facebook failure: Psychology students at Stanford found that the social network may be making us sad.
+RELATED: 31 Days to a Fitter, Healthier You6.
+Facebook failure: Psychology students at Stanford found that the social network may be making us sad.
 Why?
 Because others seem so happy in comparison.
 The studies examined how college students evaluated moods, and by scrolling through attractive pictures, braggy status updates, accomplished BIOS, and seemingly 'perfect lives' on Facebook, the students became miserable and depressed about their own lives.
 The researchers reasoned it to the human need of not just wanting to be happy, but wanting to be happier than others.
-Maybe these people are on to something (They're NOT on Facebook!).